 Even once the team member is able to resume their normal working arrangements, their manager should continue to monitor their health and offer support where necessary.

 We can visit your organisation to help you understand what needs to be done to address a range of issues related to stress management and the identification of critical issues in your workplace and then work with you to develop practical solutions.
-We can also offer a range training courses to help managers in your organisation.
+We can also offer a range of training courses to help managers in your organisation.